advaithm582/autojoiner/README.md

 This program is to aid in automatically joining Zoom Meetings.

+### ⚠️ WARNING ⚠️: This Program is no longer maintained.
+Use at your own risk.
+### The archive of installers can be found here: [ZOHO WORKDRIVE](https://workdrive.zohopublic.in/folder/gc2944a6c06e96e4543f3b55066196a4bd566), latest version `0.4.3`

 ## Goals:
 * To serve as a meeting notice board
 * To remind that it is time to join a meeting